Welcome back to Read Not Guess. Today we’re going to work on the letter “s” when it makes a “zzz” sound.

 Today’s Letter Sounds

-As we’ve covered already, some letters can make more than one sound.
+Tell your child that some letters can make more than one sound.
 The letter “s” can make a “sss” sound like in the words “sad” or “kiss.”
 It can also make a “zzz” sound, as in the words “is” or at the end of plural words like “hats.”

 (If you need help, check out this short YouTube video to hear the s as a zzz sound.)